hartwigmedical/serve/algo/README.md

   - Support the raw input string of the input knowledgebases to the actionable output files
   - Support wild-type events as gene level evidences
   - Support HLA Class type I as new actionability options
-  - The filtering of iClusion events is moved to a input file instead inside SERVE
+  - The filtering of iClusion events is moved to an input file instead inside SERVE
   - Created a link of CKB of the evidence for CKB Boost (web based)
   - For actionable signatures evidences could be applicable with different cut-offs.
 Now supporting those cut-off values of the different signatures (eg. TML >= 140 )
   - Support the possibility to blacklist specific tumor locations for particular treatments